chiedolabs/swag-doctor/GETTING-STARTED.md

 	...
 	```

 	>Note that types are automatically inferred from your example value and you get a response example as well as tabular information all from the above.
 This helps to limit repetition.
+You could also specify a ```type``` specificially if you wanted to override the inferred type output.
 When you use a JS module to create your docs, you can share a lot of the same code between your responses and paramaters.
 It's quite a time saver and helps reduce errors.

 2. Lastly, we can't forget headers.